lal12/proto-parse/README.md

 1. Update the parsing rules in `proto.peg`
 2. In the console, run `npm run build`.
 This generates a new `parser.js` file with the parsing rules.

-### Make a new version of the package
+### Publish a new version of the package

 1. Increment the package version number before submitting a PR
-2. After the PR is submitted, run the "Publish" workflow in GitHub Actions
+2. After the PR is merged, the "Publish" workflow will automatically run to publish a new version of the package